What Is Cloud Hosting?

 This method of replacing failed server instances works well in most cases, such as a hardware malfunction of the underlying physical computer or even when a virtual server gets hacked.
 Since there are other virtual servers already powering your website or project, you will not experience downtime.
 Instead, you may notice longer loading times while the new server instance is prepped for operation.

-While setting up a brand new virtual server with all necessary applications may sound like a labor-intensive process, it is actually quick and seamless.
+While setting up a brand new virtual server with all necessary applications may sound like a labor-intensive process, it is quick and seamless.
 That is because the hosting provider has other virtual servers that are already configured and are working properly.
 All the hosting provider needs to do is to make a copy of a working virtual server and upload it to the newly created instance.

 The ability to clone a virtual server is great for quickly configuring new server instances, but this convenience comes at a privacy and security cost.
 You should be aware that in most cases the hosting provider’s privacy policy will grant them complete access to all of your data.
 Thanks to this access, the hosting provider can not only clone your servers when needed, but they may also provide this information to law enforcement and other government bodies upon request.